-Tax considerations invariably play a role in structuring management compensation packages, whether they are in a form of physical shares, "phantom" shares or earn-outs, but there is no one typical tax-efficient arrangement to remunerate management in private equity transactions.
+Tax considerations invariably play a role in structuring management compensation packages, whether they are in the form of physical shares, "phantom" shares or earn-outs, but there is no one typical tax-efficient arrangement to remunerate management in private equity transactions.

-It is worth mentioning, however, that the 2018 State Budget includes a tax benefit that foresees the exemption for PIT of gains arising from stock option plans up to the amount of €40,000 received by the start-ups/emerging companies' employees.
+It is worth mentioning, however, that the 2018 State Budget includes a tax benefit that foresees the exemption for personal income tax ("PIT") of gains arising from stock option plans up to the amount of €40,000 received by the start-ups/emerging companies' employees.